 Everyone has some concept of what it means to be aggressive.
 Naturally, we all have aggressive tendencies as a result of our inherent need to protect ourselves.
 However, some people have such dominant feelings of aggression that it causes significant disruption in their lives.
 When it gets to this point, a problem exists and an intervention is likely needed.
 Aggression can be defined as any behavior that is destructive, hostile, and potentially violent.
 It can refer to a wide variety of behaviors that trigger physical and/or psychological harm to other people, animals, property, or oneself.
 The types of aggressive behaviors can vary in severity, ranging from emotional dysregulation to severe, manipulative behaviors, and can present as mental, physical, or verbal attacks.
 When many people think of aggressive, they tend to think of physical attacks like hitting, punching, and kicking.
 However, behaviors such as blatantly excluding others, starting rumors, bullying, and spitefully arguing with others can be just as devastating and damaging.

 When a person loses control of his or her ability to refrain from acting out in an aggressive, it can have a detrimental impact on his or her life.
 Uncontrolled aggression and misplaced anger can destroy relationships, cause problems at work or school, and instigate one’s participation in risky behaviors.
 The effects of excessive aggression will have a negative impact on the person who struggles with this lack of control, but on the lives of those in that individual’s life as well.

-While aggression can result in countless adverse consequences, it is something that can be treated.
+While aggression can result in countless adverse consequences, it is something that can be treated at a mental health treatment center like Red River Hospital.
 Through the use of behavior modification techniques and various therapeutic interventions, people can learn the coping skills and tools they need to gain control of their thoughts and actions and refrain from acting out on their aggressive tendencies.